danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 # Basic Top-level Format

-- 4 bytes (magic): `0xff58434d`
-- 4 bytes (version code).

-Depending on the version code, the rest of the format may be different.

-## Version 0

-Datagrams of version 0 are such:

 - `magic: u16 = 0xff00`: Prefix identifier.
 - `version: u16 = 0x0000`: Version of XCM; only zero supported currently.
 - `type: u16`: Message type.